-Both men, long before they were respectively elected Pope, favoured ecumenism, that is forming better relations between Roman Catholicism, the Orthodox Church and the Protestant World.
+Both men, long before they were respectively elected Pope, favoured ecumenism, which is forming better relations between Roman Catholicism, the Orthodox Church and the Protestant World.
 To this end, Pope John convened the Second Vatican Council: one of its stated aims being to extend a “gentle invitation to seek and find that unity [in Christendom] for which Jesus Christ prayed so ardently to his heavenly Father.”
-(As cited in Wikipedia) Pope John died before the Ecumenical Council (Vatican II) was completed, but his successor, Pope Paul VI (1963-1978) continued the effort opening dialogue and establishing better relations with Orthodox, Anglican and Protestant Churches through the 1960s, which resulted in an end to their disputes of the past and co-operate in addressing issues of poverty and development in the Third World and to pray for Christian unity.
+(As cited in Wikipedia) Pope John died before the Ecumenical Council (Vatican II) was completed.
+Still, his successor, Pope Paul VI (1963-1978), continued the effort opening dialogue and establishing better relations with Orthodox, Anglican and Protestant Churches through the 1960s, which resulted in an end to their disputes of the past; and co-operated in addressing poverty and development issues in the Third World and praying for Christian unity.
 Before his election, Pope Francis built relationships of friendship and trust with Evangelical Protestants in Argentina.
-Luis Palau, an Argentine born Evangelical Protestant living in the United States, credits Bergoglio’s (Pope Francis) approach to relationships with Evangelical Protestants as one of “building bridges and showing respect, knowing the differences, but majoring on what we can agree on: on the divinity of Jesus, his virgin birth, his resurrection, the second coming.”
+Luis Palau, an Argentine-born Evangelical Protestant living in the United States, credits Bergoglio’s (Pope Francis) approach to relationships with Evangelical Protestants as one of “building bridges and showing respect, knowing the differences, but majoring on what we can agree on: on the divinity of Jesus, his virgin birth, his resurrection, the second coming.”
 (As cited in Wikipedia) Like his predecessors Popes John XXIII and Paul VI, Pope Francis has fostered better relations with the Anglican and Orthodox Churches also, having been described by the Anglican Bishop of Argentina, Gregory Venables, as a “devout Christian and friend to Anglicans.”
 (As cited in Wikipedia)

 Another point of comparison between Pope John and Pope Francis is their unfaltering efforts to build better relations between Christians and Jews.
 In 1935 the future Pope John was made Apostolic Delegate to Turkey and Greece.
 While he held this office, he helped Jewish refugees escape the Nazis.
-In convening the Second Vatican Council, another of its stated aims was a revision of the Roman Catholic liturgy and teachings which unequivocally repudiated the inherent antisemitism that had prevailed over the centuries.
-Jews are no longer held as “Christ killers” in Roman Catholicism.
+In convening the Second Vatican Council, another of its stated aims was to revise the Roman Catholic liturgy and teachings, which unequivocally repudiated the inherent antisemitism that had prevailed over the centuries.
+Jews are no longer held as “Christ-killers” in Roman Catholicism.
 On this issue, Pope John is quoted as saying the following:

 We are conscious today that many, many centuries of blindness have cloaked our eyes so that we can no longer see the beauty of Thy chosen people nor recognize in their faces the features of our privileged brethren.
 We realize that the mark of Cain stands upon our foreheads.
 Across the centuries our brother Abel has lain in blood which we drew, or shed tears we caused by forgetting Thy love.
 Forgive us for the curse we falsely attached to their name as Jews.
 Forgive us for crucifying Thee a second time in their flesh.
 For we know what we did.
 (As cited in Wikipedia)

-Where the similarity in comparison differs between the two men is that Pope Francis is the first non-European to be elected Pope and the first Pope to come from the Americas.
-He is a Jesuit and as such, well educated in theological studies.
+The similarity in comparison differs between the two men because Pope Francis is the first non-European to be elected Pope and the first Pope from the Americas.
+He is a Jesuit and, as such, well educated in theological studies.
 The Jesuit Order in Latin America is associated with Liberation Theology, an outcome of Vatican II, notably in two conferences held by the Latin American Episcopal Conference (Consejo Episcopal Latinoamericano): the first held in Medellin, Colombia in 1968 and the second in Puebla, Mexico in 1979.
 Liberation Theology is aptly described as follows:

 Liberation theology proposes to fight poverty by addressing its supposed source: sin.
 In so doing, it explores the relationship between Christian theology — especially Roman Catholic theology — and political activism, especially in relation to social justice, poverty, and human rights.
 The principal methodological innovation is seeing theology from the perspective of the poor and the oppressed. (as cited in Wikipedia)

-As Pope Francis I begins his papacy showing he is an amiable and personable man, one can hope he continues with his spirit of conciliatory outreach to those outside the Roman Catholic fold and seeks greater co-operation among the various faith communities toward alleviating the hunger and poverty that plagues so much of humanity.
-It is not likely Pope Francis is going to change the Church’s position on sexual ethics, but maybe, in the spirit of his outreach there can be at least a more conciliatory gesture offered to gay people.
+As Pope Francis I begins his papacy, showing he is an amiable and personable man, one can hope he continues with his spirit of conciliatory outreach to those outside the Roman Catholic fold.
+He seeks greater co-operation among the various faith communities toward alleviating the hunger and poverty that plagues so much of humanity.
+It is not likely Pope Francis will change the Church’s position on sexual ethics, but maybe, in the spirit of his outreach, there can be at least a more conciliatory gesture offered to gay people.
 Time will tell.

 Posted by Geoffrey and Mika